AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-33/acsd-50512-error-when-updating-the-start-date-for-a-downloadable-product-staging-update.md

 <u>Actual results</u>:

-Throws an error "The downloadable link isn't related to the product.
-Verify link and try again"
+You get the error: *The downloadable link isn't related to the product.
+Verify link and try again*.

 ## Apply the patch